Talk to the A Wisconsin Motorcycle Accident Lawyer Who Is A Riders Themselves

-As one of the top motorcycle litigation firms in the United States, the motorcycle accident lawyers at Hupy and Abraham have successfully represented well over 4,000 injured riders in Wisconsin and secured a number of settlements in excess of a million dollars.
+As one of the top motorcycle litigation firms in the United States, the Milwaukee motorcycle accident lawyer at Hupy and Abraham have successfully represented well over 4,000 injured riders in Wisconsin and secured a number of settlements in excess of a million dollars.

 Hupy and Abraham's rider lawyers in Wisconsin don't just advocate for motorcycle accident victims—they live and breathe the culture.
 Our lawyers are riders themselves, and they are heavily involved in changing laws, supporting riders’ rights and living the biker culture as part of their everyday lives.